 Let’s build and decorate!

 - Add your first layer of cake to your serving plate and add about 1/4 cup of Chantilly cream.
-Fit the end of a piping bag with an open star tip and pipe a tube of frosting around the top of the cream.
+Fit the end of a piping bag with an open star tip and pipe a tube of Chantilly cream around the top of the cake.
 Add 1/4 of the strawberry mixture and spread evenly using a spoon.
 Then add the next layer of cake and repeat until all cake has been laid on.

 - For the top of the cake repeat this process.
 Cream and the remaining strawberry filling.
 Coat the sides of the cake with cream.
 You should have cream left over to pipe on top of the cake.
 Spread the cream around the sides of the cake as evenly as you can.
 Stick the almonds to the side of the cake.